MarkoG111/marko_blog/README.md

 **A full-stack blog platform built with ASP.NET Core 8.0 and React.js**

-Marko's Blog is a modern blogging platform designed to provide users with an intuitive and interactive experience.
 It enables users to create, edit, and follow blog posts, interact through comments and likes, and receive **real-time notifications** powered by SignalR.
 The system is built using **Clean Architecture** principles and follows the **CQRS (Command Query Responsibility Segregation)** pattern for high scalability and maintainability.